St3phy831/Flixster/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ### Notes
-I accidentally messed up the build gradle file and had to start my project all ove.
-I'm still getting used to Adnroid Studios.
+I accidentally messed up the build gradle file and had to start my project all over.
+I'm still getting used to Android Studios.

 ### Open-source libraries used